-Improvements in Air Quality and Health Outcomes among California Medicaid Enrollees Due to Goods Movement Actions
+Good Movement Actions Improved Air Quality and Health Outcomes among California Medicaid Enrollees

-Background and Objectives: This 2-Phased project aims to examine reductions in ambient air pollution after the implementation of the “Emissions Reduction Plan for Ports and Goods Movement” by the California Air Resources Board (CARB) in 2006 and subsequent improvements in health outcomes of Medicaid fee-for-service (FFS) beneficiaries in 10 counties in California.
-Specifically, we examined whether air pollution reductions resulted in reductions in emergency department (ED) visits and hospitalizations among enrollees with chronic conditions.
+Background: This project aims to examine the impact of the “Emissions Reduction Plan for Ports and Goods Movement” of the California Air Resources Board (CARB) in 2006 on reductions in ambient air pollution and subsequent improvements in health outcomes among Medicaid fee-for-service (FFS) beneficiaries in 10 counties in California.
+Specifically, we examined whether air pollution reduction actions resulted in decreases in emergency department (ED) visits and hospitalizations among enrollees with chronic conditions.

-Conclusions: Our study results add to empirical evidence that air pollution control actions benefit people with chronic conditions through pollution exposure reductions and health outcome improvements.
-Our investigation also contributes to scientific knowledge regarding how to assess the health effects of longer-term, large scale, and complex regulatory actions with routinely collected medical claims data.
+Conclusions: Our findings add to empirical evidence that air pollution control actions reduce pollution exposures; and lead to health outcome improvements among people with chronic conditions.
+Our investigation also contributes to scientific methods for accountability studies assessing the health effects of long-term, large scale, and complex regulatory actions with routinely collected data, such as medical claims data.

 Poster by Meng et al., 2019 HEI Annual Conference